If ever there was a marker of a community, the breadth and volume of Thanet’s LGBTQ+ meet up groups is a good one.

-However, with groups for everything from sunset watching and circus to self-defence classes for trans people and socials for older people, Thanet’s LGBTQ+ meetup groups are full flavoured, speaking to the diversity and creativity within the community, and its political and social charge.
+However, with groups for everything from sunset watching and circus to self-defence classes for trans people and socials for older people, Thanet’s LGBTQ+ meet up groups are full flavoured, speaking to the diversity and creativity within the community, and its political and social charge.

 “The community has really delivered,” Ellie says.
 “We are so grateful that our community is showing up and making spaces that mean there is literally something for everyone.